Utility Shaders - Arnold for Cinema4d

 Connect bump and normal shaders to the Normal input of the standard_surface shader.

-Bump and normal maps are normally not color corrected and contain scalar and vector values as raw data.
-Therefore when connecting an image shader to the Bump and Normal map input, C4DtoA automatically sets the color space to raw.
+Bump and normal maps usually are not color corrected and contain scalar and vector values as raw data.
+Therefore, when connecting an image shader to the Bump and Normal map input, C4DtoA automatically sets the color space to raw.

 Distance shader